Lunar New Year Food: 11 Lucky Foods for Your Feast

 The Lunar New Year is a magnificent, long celebration that spans half the moon cycle.
 It begins with the new moon and ends with the full moon, so the festivities last about 14 days in total.

-People born in the year of the tiger are said to be passionate, powerful, daring, sincere, and generous.
-They have pride and courage, and are unpredictable, sympathetic, and affectionate.
+People born in the year of the rabbit are said to be vigilant, witty, quick-minded, and ingenious.

 Foods To Eat on Lunar New Year